The Verdict Is In

 No one saw the mother who packed lunches before school.

-No one saw the parent who laid with her kids every night because they didn’t want to be alone.
+The parent who laid with her kids every night because they didn’t want to fall asleep alone.
+No one saw the way she fought to stay alive.

 They saw a file.